-In this tutorial, we will show you how to configuration Iptables firewall on CentOS.
+In this tutorial, we will show you how to configure Iptables firewall on CentOS.
 For those of you who didn’t know, Iptables is a user-space application program that allows a system administrator to configure the tables provided by the Linux kernel firewall (implemented as different Netfilter modules) and the chains and rules it stores.
 Different kernel modules and programs are currently used for different protocols; iptables applies to IPv4, ip6tables to IPv6, arptables to ARP, and ebtables for Ethernet frames.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step configure Iptables Firewall on a CentOS server.
+I will show you the step-by-step configure Iptables Firewall on a CentOS server.

 Configuration Iptables Firewall on CentOS